MarkusSifft/QuantumCatch/README.md

 ### Example: Continuous Measurement of a Qunatum Dot's Occupation
 Here we are demonstrating how to simulate a simple quantum point contact measurement of the charge state of a quantum dot.
-First we have to import the QuantumPolyspecrta package.
+First we have to import the QuantumCatch package.
 We will also import QuTip and NumPy.
 The analysis and generation module are imported automatically.

 ```python